3D TQFT and HOMFLYPT homology: Introduction

-The link homology emerges as the vector space associated to a disc which intersects defect surfaces and a defect line: \begin{theorem} Suppose that the curve \(C\subset S^2=\RR^2\cup \infty\) in the defect \(\Def=C\times \RR\) is the picture of the natural closure of the braid \(\beta\in \Br_n\), the closure goes around the line of defect as in the Figure 1.
-Let us also assume the infinite point has the label \(0\), the connected component of \(S^2\ti \RR\setminus \Def\) has label \(n\) and the labels change by \(1\) as we cross the surface of defect.
-Then
+The link homology emerges as the vector space associated to a disc which intersects defect surfaces and a defect line: \begin{theorem} Suppose that the curve \(C\subset \RR^2\setminus (0,0)\subset \RR^2\cup \infty=S^2\) in the defect \(\Def=C\times \RR\) is the picture of the natural closure of the braid \(\beta\in \Br_n\), the closure goes around the line of defect.
+We also assume the following constraint on labeling of the connected components of \(S^2\times \RR\setminus \Def\).
+The connected component that contains the infinite point \(\infty\) is labeled by \(0\).
+The connected component that contains \((0,0)\) has label \(n\).
+The labels decrease by \(1\) as we cross the surface of defect while moving along a ray that starts at \((0,0)\) and avoids singular points of \(\Def\).
+In the picture below